projectatlasllc/AutoLambda/readme.md

 # autolambda
-Simple CLI utility to organize similar lambda functions within a master directory.
-You may also create and publish functions while also publishing to git.
+Simple CLI utility to organize similar AWS Lambda functions within a master directory.
+A git repo is initialized at the root and each change is bundled as a commit.

 ## Prerequisites

-Make sure your system supports bash scripts
+Make sure your system supports bash scripts.
+Tested on MacOS

 1. Make sure `git` commands are available in your $PATH for your shell